 IV.
-ACTION TAKEN BY OR AFFECTING THE WORK OF THE COMMISSION DURING 1949
+ACTION TAKEN BY OR AFFECTING THE WORK OF THE TOTHESSION DUNING 1949

 40. The first step which the Commission took in connexion with the refugee question was to ascertain the position of the parties with regard to the principles laid down in the General Assembly's resolution and the best methods for implementing them.

 A. Initial views of the parties

-41. The initial views expressed to the Commission in the winter of 1949 by the Arab Governments were that the principles laid down in the resolution should be implemented in advance of any peace negotiations.
-The Arab Governments were unanimous in insisting on (a) the necessity, both for humanitarian and political reasons, of giving absolute priority to the refugee question, over and above all other questions pending between the Arab States and the State of Israel, and (b) the necessity of making any solution of the problem contingent upon the acceptance by the Government of Israel of the principle established in the resolution that "the refugees wishing to return to their homes and live at peace with their neighbours should be permitted to do so at the earliest practicable date".

-42. The Government of Israel, on the other hand, was not prepared to accept as a principle the injunction contained in paragraph 11, and further, was not prepared to negotiate on any point separately and outside the framework of a general settlement.
-It declared its willingness, however, to meet with the Arab States separately or collectively for the purpose of entering into general peace negotiations with a view to settling all problems outstanding between them and Israel.

-43. The Commission was of the opinion that neither repatriation to Israel nor resettlement in Arab territories could be carried out in satisfactory conditions without a considerable amount of preparatory work of a technical nature.
-It would be necessary to establish the most exact figures possible as to the number of actual refugees; consultation would then be required to ascertain which refugees would wish to be resettled in an Arab country; and finally, both repatriation to Israel and resettlement in Arab territory would have to be preceded by considerable preparation work of an economic, social and financial character.
-These considerations led the Commission to contemplate the creation of a "technical committee" to which this preparatory work would be entrusted.
+- And Governments were that the principles laid down in the resolution should be implemented in advance of any peace negotiations.
+The Arab Governments were unanamous in insisting on (a) the necessity, both for humanitarian and political reasons, of giving absolute priority to the refugee question, over and above all other questions pending between the Arab States and the State of Israel, and (b) the necessity of making any solution of the problem contingent upon the acceptance by the Government of Israel of the principle established in the resolution that "the refugees wishing to return to their homes and live at peace with the ir neighbours should be permitted to do so at the earliest practicable date". - 42.
+The Government of Israel, on the other hand, was not prepared to accept as a principle the injunction contained in paragraph 11, and further, was not prepared to negotiate on any point separately and outside the framework of a general settlement.
+It declared its willingness, however, to meet with the Arab States separately or collectively for the purpose of entering into general peace negotiations with a view to settling all problems outstanding between them and Israel. - 43.
+The Commission was of the opinion that neither repatriation to Israel nor resettlement in Arab territories could be carried out in satisfactory conditions without a considerable amount of preparatory work of a technical nature.
+It would be necessary to establish the most exact figures possible as to the number of actual refugees; consultation would then be required to ascertain which refugees would wish to be resettled in an Arab country; and finally, both repatriation to Israel and resettlement in Arab territory would have to be preceded by considerable preparatory work of an economic, social and financial character.
+These considerations led the Commission to contemplate the creation of a "technical committee" to which this preparatory work sould be entrusted.